 By 1,500 BC people lived in Bhutan by herding animals.
 The in the 7th century AD Buddhism was introduced into Bhutan.
 In the 8th century an Indian named Padmasambhava did much to encourage the spread of Buddhism in Bhutan.
 Ever since Buddhism has been an integral part of the culture of Bhutan.

 However for centuries the people of Bhutan were disunited.
-Then in 1616 Ngawang Namayal became spiritual leader of Bhutan.
+Then in 1616 Ngawang Namgyal became spiritual leader of Bhutan.
 He took the title Zhabdrung Rinpoche.
 Under him Bhutan became a united country.

-Ngawang Namayal also divided the government of Bhutan into spiritual and secular.
+Ngawang Namgyal also divided the government of Bhutan into spiritual and secular.
 The Zhabdrung was the spiritual leader while a person called the Desi ran the secular administration.

 Meanwhile in 1627 two Portuguese Jesuit priests became the first Europeans to visit Bhutan.